AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 Note that the restriction on ghost fields and parameters do impose constraints with libraries that may need to be recompiled to serve into different contexts.

-For types, ghost code levels extend by compositon, for example:
+For types, ghost code levels extend by composition, for example:

 ```Ada
 type Rec is record